-- ESG/Impact pre-screening checklist: This checklist allows INOKS to check that a potential investee complies with its Impact and ESG principles and to get an initial estimation of (a) the potential positive impact of a prospective investee on INOKS' impact areas; (b) the investee's ESG risk pre-classification (based on inherent and contextual risks).
+- 1. ESG/Impact pre-screening checklist: This checklist allows INOKS to check that a potential investee complies with its Impact and ESG principles and to get an initial estimation of (a) the potential positive impact of a prospective investee on INOKS' impact areas; (b) the investee's ESG risk pre-classification (based on inherent and contextual risks).
 The outcome of this estimation determines a prospective investee's eligibility for financing.
-The ESG/Impact pre-screening checklist is used at origination. - 2.
-Impact Questionnaire: This questionnaire goes beyond the estimation of potential impact and helps

-- quantify the actual impact performance of a company either based on current production or future capacity figures.
+The ESG/Impact pre-screening checklist is used at origination. - Impact Questionnaire(s): different questionnaires have been produced in order to accommodate for different business models, activities and sizes.
+These questionnaires are used to delve further than an estimation of potential impact and to help to quantify the actual impact performance of a company either based on current production or future capacity figures.
 This questionnaire is used at due diligence. - 3.
 Impact Due Diligence tool and Impact Scoring: This Due Diligence tool allows to review and analyse data collected through the Impact Questionnaire.
 This tool also includes an Impact Scoring which rates the level of impact contribution of a prospective investee across INOKS' four impact themes as well as computes the investee scores to the Sustainable Agriculture Index and Climate Change Mitigation Index.
 The outcome of this tool informs INOKS' opinion regarding a prospective company's impact level and its potential to improve in the future. - 4.
-Impact Factsheet: The impact factsheet is used to formalize the ex-ante impact analysis of the potential investee.
+Impact Factsheet: The impact factsheet is used to document and formalise the ex-ante impact analysis of the potential investee, based on data gathered with the Impact Questionnaire(s) and due diligence interviews.
 This factsheet is produced at due diligence. - 5.
-Impact Plan: This plan is used to describe the measures that the prospective company needs to take in order to achieve the impact that INOKS deems necessary and feasible.
-The plan is used at contracting. - 6.
-ESG/Impact Letter: This is a formal agreement between INOKS and the investee stipulating the measures that the company is committed to take.
-The ESG/Impact Letter is part of the legal loan documentation and formalized during contracting. - 7.
+Impact Plan: This plan is used to describe the measures that the prospective company needs to take in order to achieve or increase the impact that INOKS deems necessary and feasible.
+The plan is used at contracting and formalised in the ESG/Impact Letter. - 6.
+ESG/Impact Engagement Letter: This is a formal agreement between INOKS and the investee stipulating the measures that the company is committed to take.
+The ESG/Impact Letter is part of the legal loan documentation and formalised during contracting. - 7.
 Impact/ESG Monitoring Questionnaire: This questionnaire is sent on an annual basis to collect input from the investee, track and analyse its E&S impact and report on the investee's impact performance as well as the funds' achievements across INOKS' impact themes. - 8.
 Impact Monitoring tool: This monitoring tool allows to review and analyse data collected through the Impact Monitoring Questionnaire. - 9.
-Impact Management Tool: in 2019, INOKS developed a proprietary monitoring tool aiming at centralizing all Impact and ESG data.
-It enables to better track/monitor the evolution of INOKS' counterparties impact/ESG performance over the years, follow-up on engagement actions and assess INOKS' contribution and additionality. - 10.
 Impact Report: Both at the level of individual loans and aggregated portfolio level, INOKS tracks and reports the achievements on impact performance on an annual basis.
-This report is produced during post-investment monitoring. - 11.
+This report is produced during post-investment monitoring. - 10.
 EU Regulation disclosures tools: set of excel tools allowing to compute and report on the proportion of sustainable investments (with E&S objectives), compliance with pre-contractual limits, key sustainability indicators, Principal Adverse Indicators, alignment with EU Taxonomy.